Meet Latika Nath, India’s Tiger Princess & The 1st Indian With A Doctorate On Tigers

 Let’s talk about Latika Nath – a renowned wildlife conservationist who’s also known as India’s Tiger Princess, a title given to her by National Geographic.
 Well, do you know she’s the first Indian and woman with a doctorate on tigers?

 Remembering what led to it, she says it was a terrorist attack in her locality which destroyed the nearby Dachigam National Park in Jammu, that impacted her deeply.
 She tells YourStory, “My grandparents’ home was burnt using incendiary bombs, the staff was tortured, shot and murdered and we lost everything.
 I then took the decision to join the Wildlife Institute of India (WII), where the director Dr. HS Panwar, advised me to consider doing a doctorate on tigers as no holistic scientific studies had been done on India’s national animal till date.”

-If you think it’s all fun and adventurous, read what Latika once told to The Hindustan Times – “At times mine would be the only vehicle in the forest.
+If you think it’s all fun and adventure, read what Latika once told Hindustan Times – “At times mine would be the only vehicle in the forest.
 It was hard work, but nothing could match the experience of living with tigers.
 I got to know every member of the tiger family intimately.”